 Dr. Weixun Cao, the founder and CEO of BitLab, has built more than 200 maker classrooms in China.
 He will introduce the STEM programs in China and the maker movement there.
 He will illustrate that a “maker education” is an important supplement to traditional education because it helps children learn to create and connect with the real world.

 Sandra Madrigal is the founder and CEO of ProtoCafe.
 She is a Stanford graduate and began her career as an engineer.
 She began to provide professional 3D printing services 15 years ago.
 She will present and compare current 3D printing technologies.

 Steven Si is a technical director at MediaTek Labs, one of the leading providers of semiconductor solutions for IoT and wearable devices.
 MediaTek Labs also supports the maker movement with products and resources.
 Steven will present applications created by makers.

-Two more friends will share their maker experiences.
-One connected all devices of his home with internet and created a smart home few years ago.
-The other friend used low cost microcontrollers to create several interesting gadgets including one can detect the air quality (PM2.5).
-It is cheaper and easier to do these things today than years ago.
-Our speakers will give you all the detail info of the devices and parts that they used and show you how they search for the parts that they needed.
-CIE/USA got supports from sponsors and can provide this event free of charge.
-All you need to do is to register online today before all the seats are taken.
+Arnie Chencinski and Wen Chu will share their maker experiences in the afternoon session.
+Arnie Chencinski will present how he connected all devices of his home to the Internet and created a smart home.
+Wen Chu will present how he used low-cost microcontrollers to create several interesting gadgets, including one that can measure air quality (PM2.5).
+Both will provide all details of the parts that they used.
+This afternoon event is free of charge.
+All you need to do is to register online before all the seats are taken.